Whitehall, Dublin: Churches

-Sporting
+Sport

 National sporting interests are represented by Whitehall Colmcille GAA club from which former All Ireland medal winners Tommy Drumm, Paul Clarke, Paddy Moran and Declan McGrath emanated from.
 The club is the largest juvenile sporting body in the community here providing Gaelic football, ladies football, Hurling and Camogie to girls and boys from 4 yrs of age up to adult.
 The area also houses the home ground of prominent junior football club Home Farm F.C., and St. Kevin's Boys F.C., the schoolboy club for which Liam Brady, Ian Harte, Stephen Carr and Damien Duff played.
 Whitehall is also the site for one of the interchanges for the Dublin Port Tunnel with the M1.
-Dubliners band member Luke Kelly also lived in Whitehall and there is a stone in the area dedicated to him.
+The Dubliners band member Luke Kelly also lived in Whitehall and there is a stone in the area dedicated to him.

 Whitehall Colmcille's Clubhouse on Collin's Ave, was a former tennis club (Thorndale), and the club uses Ellenfield Park for its games, the Club have developed new pitches at Whitehall Cross on land formerly a farm but was used for the construction of the Port Tunnel.

 Whitehall Rangers A.F.C. are a soccer club in the area.
 Whitehall Rangers Ladies are playing intermediate football.
-Whitehall Celtic is a football club which is an Athletic Union League team based in from the area.
+Whitehall Celtic is a football club which is an Athletic Union League team based in the area.

 Dublin Archers practice in Plunket College grounds in Whitehall.

 The Whitehall Stadium is in Whitehall, Dublin, which borders Drumcondra and is home to the club Home Farm.